 - Time Stretch Pitch Shift Library

 LibROSA I have been using a lot recently, and I highly recommend it, especially if your pipeline already includes python.
 Sleek minimal design, with a curated set of algorithms (compare and contrast with the chaos of the vamp plugins ecosystem).
 Python-based, but fast enough because it uses the numpy numerical libraries.
 The API design meshes well with Scikit-learn, the de facto python machine learning standard, and it’s flexible and hackable.

-SonicAnnotator is under active development; it’s mostly about cobbling together vamp plugins for batch analysis.
+SonicAnnotator seems to be about cobbling together vamp plugins for batch analysis.
 That is more steps that I want in an already clunky workflow in the current projects It’s also more about RDF ontologies where I want matrices of floats.